monarch-initiative/mondo/docs/editors-guide/exclusion-reasons.md

 # Exclusion Reasons

 ## Description
 _This document is a work in progress._ Noted below are reasons for excluding external ontology or terminology terms from Mondo.
+See enum file [here](https://github.com/monarch-initiative/mondo/blob/master/src/schema/mondo.yaml).

 ID| Reasons for exclusion | Description | Example
 ---| ---| --- | --